HamishB/uBlox_PPP_logger/README.md

 MM is the month,
 IIDD is a user-definable logger ID,
 jjj is the day of the year,
-and n is the starting hour (presented as a letter A-X for 00-23).
+and n is the starting hour (UTC, presented as a letter A-X for 00-23).

 Note we write out daily files not hourly ones, and break things up into monthly directories, so it's not exactly true to the NOAA NGS naming style.